In any emergency calling 911 is always the quickest way to speak to a professional.

 For those with questions or potential referrals to the first episode psychosis team, please reach out to Taylor Gautier, LCSW at (615) 875 -1401.
 Referrals can be made by both professionals and individuals in the community.

-Individuals apart of the of the first episode psychosis team must be within their first two years of illness, live in Nashville or the immediate surrounding area, and be insured under a plan in contract with Vanderbilt Adult Psychiatric Outpatient Clinic.
+Individuals apart of the of the first episode psychosis team must be 18 or older, within their first two years of illness, live in Nashville or the immediate surrounding area, and be insured under a plan in contract with Vanderbilt Adult Psychiatric Outpatient Clinic.